-- 7.7 million households in England (one in three) experience at least one housing problem and around one million households (13%) experience multiple housing problems.
+8.0 million households in England (34%) experience at least one problem with their housing, and around one million households experience multiple housing problems.

-This diagram shows the number of households experiencing one or more housing problems in England.
-The housing problems considered are affordability, overcrowding and whether the home is classed as non-decent.
+This diagram shows the number of households experiencing one or more housing problems in England:

-The chart shows that overcrowded housing is the least common problem to have in England, although those living in overcrowded households are most likely to experience multiple housing problems.
-A total of 43% of overcrowded homes have at least one other problem, while 20% of non-decent and 23% of unaffordable houses experience additional issues.
+The chart shows that overcrowded housing is the least common of these problems in England, although people living in overcrowded households are most likely to experience multiple housing problems.
+A total of 34% of households living in overcrowded homes have at least one other problem, while 21% in non-decent homes and 24% in unaffordable homes experience additional issues.

 A large number of households in England experience at least one housing problem, underlining the extent of the problem.
-There are around one million households with more than one risk to their health that could be prioritised for intervention.
+Around one million households with more than one risk to their health could be prioritised for intervention.
 Overcrowded households are the most likely to experience additional housing problems.

-- Non-decent homes are defined as those with a Category 1 hazard – as assessed by the Housing Health and Safety Rating System (HHSRS) – that are not in a reasonable state of repair, lack reasonably modern facilities or do not provide a reasonable degree of thermal comfort.
+- Non-decent homes are defined as those with a Category 1 hazard – as assessed by the Housing Health and Safety Rating System (HHSRS) – that are not in a reasonable state of repair, lack reasonably modern facilities or are not warm enough (do not provide a reasonable degree of thermal comfort).

 - Overcrowding is measured by comparing household members against a bedroom standard.
-This standard allows for rooms based on the relationship status of adults in the household, and the age and sex of the children.
+This standard allows for the number of rooms a household needs, based on the relationship status of adults in the household, and the age and sex of the children.

 - Unaffordable housing is where more than a third (33%) of household income (net housing benefit) is spent on housing costs.

-Source: Ministry of Housing, Communities & Local Government, English Housing Survey, 2016/17
+Source: Ministry of Housing, Communities & Local Government, English Housing Survey, Housing Stock Data 2019.